Install the MVS Turnkey 5 System

 systemctl enable mvs

-To shutdown normally, follow the instructions in the User Guide.
+I would recommend to shutdown normally, follow the MVS-TK5 shutdown instructions in the User Guide.